 - For people that work in facilities that deal with confidential information there is actually a battle to get CD players.
 Since facilities trying to protect confidential information may not allow phones or MP3 players, for fear of someone saving information on them and walking out the door with it, but generally will allow older cd and tape players.
-The problem is no one makes cd players any more, so if you want to be able to listen to music at your office your going to have to find an old player that still works.
-If your office is large you may be fighting hundreds of other people who are also stalking the local thrift stores for this out dated technology.
+The problem is some areas no longer stock CD players, so if you want to be able to listen to music at your office you're going to have to find an old player that still works.
+If your office is large you may be fighting hundreds of other people who are also stalking the local thrift stores for this outdated technology.
 Still, it's a pretty niche need.

 - In countries where analogue transmission has been turned off in favour of digital (a large chunk of Asia, Europe and Australasia), CRT televisions are outright worthless without a set-top box, which has added to second-hand and thrift stores turning them away.

-- This trope is deliberately invoked and lampshaded in Half in the Bag.
+- This trope is invoked in Half in the Bag.
 Mike and Jay run a VCR repair store, and their main source of income is from Harry Plinkett, who they defraud and lie to in order to have him constantly return his VCR for repairs.